FixedEffects/FixedEffectModels.jl/README.md

 ## Fixed effects

 Fixed effects must be variables of type PooledDataArray.
-Use the function `pool` to transform one column into a `PooledDataArray` or  `group` to combine multiple columns into a `PooledDataArray`.
+Use the function `pool` to transform one column into a `PooledDataArray` and  `group` to combine multiple columns into a `PooledDataArray`.

 ```julia